medvedevgroup/HowDeSBT/example/README.md

 We don't specify the output file name here.
 We let sabutan use the default naming convention, which for example will produce expriment1.bf from expriment1.fa.
 (Note that the echo command in this loop assumes that.)
 The makebf command does have an option to assign a different name.
-If you so that, you should make sure the name ends in ".bf".
+If you do that, be sure the name ends in ".bf".

 ```bash
 bf_size=500000